 If you’re looking for an activity that allows you to enjoy the great outdoors while getting some exercise, this is the activity for you, and lakes have many inflatable boat options.
 You should first consider what type of water you will be on.
 If it’s calm and not too deep, then an inflatable boat might be perfect.
-If it’s more active and has some waves or deep, then a rigid hull boat might be better.
+A rigid hull boat might be better if it’s more active and has some waves or deeps.

 How to Choose